5 Types of Nursing Home Abuse to Look For

 If you have a loved one living in a nursing home, you should have a designated, trusted individual (such as a CPA, family member, or family attorney) monitor their bank and credit accounts for strange and fraudulent activity.

 Neglect is another type of nursing home abuse residents could suffer.
 Basic neglect is when the everyday needs of the resident aren’t being met, and medical neglect is when treatments aren’t being provided.
 Some signs of neglect include:

 - Dirty clothes or bedding

 - Undiagnosed or untreated illness

 - Medication errors

 When the decision is made to put a loved one in a nursing home, you hope these situations never arise.
 Now you know what types of nursing home abuse to look out for.
 Do you suspect your loved one has been a victim of nursing home abuse?
+You need help from a nursing home abuse lawyer.
 Contact one of our lawyers today to set up a meeting and discuss your options.